jbarciv/DNN-FittyPlot/README.md

 # DNN-FittyPlot
 Code developed during the completion of the bachelor's thesis titled *"Computational Study of Oscillatory Growth Instability in Directional Solidification of Alloys"* as part of a Research Initiation Fellowship (RIF) at the IMDEA Materials research center.

+It comprises three code files designed to streamline the process of initiating multiple simulations on a GPU cluster, constructing a grid of plots from the resulting data, and subsequently automating dynamic fitting of the output data to a specified function.

 The work undertaken within this thesis has also led to the publication of a peer-reviewed article focusing on the mechanisms of the buoyancy-induced oscillatory growth instability in directional solidification.
 If you find this work (or code) helpful please consider citing.
 ```
 @article{barbera2023,